 - Farm Time

 Sit down with the team on a rainy day and plan out the next 5 or 6 months.
 This allows for plenty of time for unexpected events that will pop up.
 Also allows for prioritizing farm work during the season.

 If you work off the farm, make sure you communicate with work, too.
 Plan for some days off during the season and let your work know.

 Identify Strengths & Weaknesses of Team Members

 When you meet with your team, identify the tasks and assign the people to them who have the strengths.
-Here is a good tool for you to apply a SWOT analysis to your team members during a meeting.

 - Matt’s strengths are: Farm Management, Markets, Crop Production, etc.

 - My strengths: Caring for kids, caring for livestock, etc.